Sony A6500 vs Hasselblad X1D

-The Sony Alpha A6500 and the Hasselblad X1D-50c are two digital cameras that were announced, respectively, in October 2016 and June 2016.
+The Sony Alpha A6500 and the Hasselblad X1D-50c are two digital cameras that were officially introduced, respectively, in October 2016 and June 2016.
 Both the A6500 and the X1D are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a medium format (X1D) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Hasselblad provides 51.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Hasselblad provides 51.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6500 vs Hasselblad X1D

-An illustration of the physical size and weight of the Sony A6500 and the Hasselblad X1D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Hasselblad X1D.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is considerably larger (83 percent) than the Sony A6500.
 Moreover, the X1D is substantially heavier (60 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.